rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ## Code and Documentation Style and Formatting

-libcudf code uses [snake_case](https://en.wikipedia.org/wiki/Snake_case) for all names except in a two cases: template parameters and unit tests and test case names may use Pascal case, aka [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case).
+libcudf code uses [snake_case](https://en.wikipedia.org/wiki/Snake_case) for all names except in a few cases: template parameters, unit tests and test case names may use Pascal case, aka [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case).
 We do not use [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation), except sometimes when naming device data variables and their corresponding host copies.
 Private member variables are typically prefixed with an underscore.